smacke/ffsubsync/README.md

 Language-agnostic automatic synchronization of subtitles with video, so that subtitles are aligned to the correct starting point within the video.

-The implementation for this project was started during HackIllinois 2019, for which it received an **_Honorable Mention_** (ranked in the top 5 projects, excluding projects that won company-specific prizes).

 Turn this:                       |  Into this:
 :-------------------------------:|:-------------------------:
 ![](tearing-me-apart-wrong.gif)  |  ![](tearing-me-apart-correct.gif)